DLR-RM/rafcon-task-planner-plugin/pages/tutorials/restaurant_tutorial.md

     ```Pddl
     Food, Person
     ```
 11. The **Requirements Section** is a bit complicated, and not all of them are decidable at this point in time.
-If you want to know, when to check which box, please follow a PDDL standard.
+If you want to know, when to check which box, please follow the [pddl 2.1 standard](https://arxiv.org/pdf/1106.4561.pdf).
 In this case we have to check the ":strips" and the ":typing" box. ":strips" because we use conjunction and negative effects, and ":typing" because we use types e.g. Food and Person.
     ```
     check the fields: :typing and :strips
     ```
 12. Save the state into [your_folder].

-Once you are finish your state should look like in the figure below.
+Once you are finish, your state should look like in the figure below.

 ![restaurant example state eat](../../assets/images/tutorials/restaurant/Rafcon_rtpp_eat.png "State Eat")